brightec/Guidelines_Android/code_guidelines_kotlin.md

     }
 }
 ```

+Note that the use of a named parameter on the inner most lambda is not required.
+However the same judgement should be used to ensure code clarity.

 The use of ```_``` is encouraged for parameters which are not going to be used.
 This helps a reader understand that you had no intention of using that parameter, as opposed to not using it by mistake.